 About the wine:

-The robust character of this full-bodied 2015 vintage stands in stark contrast to the delicate nuances of the 2016 Barbarescos, also recently released by Gaja.
+The robust character of this warm 2015 vintage stands in stark contrast to the delicate nuances of the 2016 Barbarescos, also now released by Gaja.
 The 2015 Barolo Conteisa is intense, with a background of plum, prune, grass, mint, and wild cherry.
 It is a very well-balanced Barolo.
-The Cerequio vineyard that supplies this fruit often suffers hail damage because it is located along the path of bad weather coming down the La Morra hill.
-There was some damage in mid-August, but the fruit from the 2016 vintage suffered much more in comparison.
-In fact, so little fruit was saved that Gaia Gaja is almost certain this wine will not be produced in the next vintage.
+The Cerequio vineyard, which supplies the grapes for this wine, often suffers hail damage because it is located along the path of bad weather that sweeps down the hillside of La Morra.
+There was some damage in mid-August, but the grapes from the 2016 vintage suffered much more in comparison.
+In fact, so little fruit was spared that Gaia Gaja is fairly certain this wine will not be produced in the next vintage.
 She tells me they are currently experimenting with anti-hail nets at this site—a measure they had long hoped to avoid.

 Wine Spectator